ntoll/ntoll.github.io/article/vienna/index.md

 contemporary New-Age or alternative ethnic clothing boutique.
 Recalling my childhood passion for archaeology, I couldn't help but feel these folks were so like us, yet so different.
-Who sculpted the hippo with such skill, and on what occasion was the jewellery to be worn (and by who)..?
+Who sculpted the hippo with such skill, and on what occasion was the jewellery to be worn (and by whom)..?
 Yet these thoughts work in reverse: how might folks 4500 years hence view the artefacts surviving from our world?
 I've [written about this before](/article/thought-in-motion/) and it helps me retain a sense of perspective about the work I do today.
 The computers